mockoon/mockoon.com/content/docs/latest/templating/mockoon-helpers.md

 ## dateTimeShift

 Shift a date by adding the number of `years`, `months`, etc. passed as parameters.
 The `date` and `format` parameters are optional.
 The helper will return the current date and time as an ISO string if omitted (`yyyy-MM-ddTHH:mm:ss.SSSxxx`).
+The formatting uses [date-fns v2 package format function](https://date-fns.org/v2.30.0/docs/format).

 | Parameters (named)                      | Type   | Description                |
 | --------------------------------------- | ------ | -------------------------- |